dell/common-github-actions/go-code-formatter-vetter/README.md

-# Code Formatter-Linter-Vetter GitHub Action
+# Code Formatter-Vetter GitHub Action

-This GitHub Action can be used to check sources files for formatting, linting, and vetting issues.
+This GitHub Action can be used to check sources files for formatting and vetting issues.

 To enable this Action, you can create a .yml file under your repo's .github/workflows directory.
 Simple example: